 Debt Validation – San Diego

-Debt Validation – (synonyms: debt dispute, debt defense, and debt verification) – under the Fair Debt Collection Practices Act, the Credit Card Act and the Fair Credit Reporting Act – a consumer has the right to challenge or dispute an alleged debt and request written verification and validation of it from the debt collector.
+Debt Validation (synonyms: debt dispute, debt defense, and debt verification): Under the Fair Debt Collection Practices Act (FDCPA), the Credit Card Act, and the Fair Credit Reporting Act (FCRA), a consumer has the right to challenge or dispute an alleged debt.
+Disputing a collection account is merely requesting written verification and validation of it from the debt collector.
+Often, collection agencies can’t prove a debt is valid.
+How can validation be possible when I did spend the money?

 - Can be the least expensive option